traeblain/.comV2/content/blog/einsteins-relativity-and-predestination.md

 Sprinkle states that we have to understand the Biblical references used in the predestination doctrine was done in a "pre-scientific" worldview.
 The advances of modern science were not in the minds of the writers, thus we cannot prescribe modern scientific findings to the context of the text.

-While I 100% agree with this, I feel this also denies the doctrine of ["General Revelation"][revogod] and belittles those of us that don't use scriptural and textual study as the sole basis for worship.
+While I 100% agree with this, I feel this also denies the doctrine of ["General Revelation"](https://www.theopedia.com/revelation-of-god) and belittles those of us that don't use scriptural and textual study as the sole basis for worship.
 I believe scripture is very clear on general revelation.
 (Granted, I could have exegetical issues here.)

 The Bible does state: